cs1302uga/cs1302-hw05/README.md

    The library was created by your instructors and will be the same library we give you for your next project (`cs1302-str-list`).
    You have used an "external library file" before (in project 1).
 We will also explain it further below:

-1. What is a JAR file?

-   In Java, `.jar` files are Java™ Archive (JAR) files that bundle multiple files into a single compressed file.
+1. In Java, `.jar` files are Java™ Archive (JAR) files that bundle multiple files into a single compressed file.
 Think of it sort of like a Zip file for compiled Java code (`.class` files).
 The author of the library has provided you with a way to use the code but not see the source code.
-   Typically a JAR file contains the package directories and `.class` files for a library.
-This is just like the `bin` directory that you are used to, except it's all bundled into a single file.
-For example, the `cs1302-str-list.jar` file contains the package directories and `.class` files for
-   `cs1302.adt.Node` along with a few other things that we will ignore in this homework assignment.
+   Typically a JAR file contains the package directories and compiled `.class` files for a library.
+This is just like the `bin` directory you are used to, except it's all bundled into a single file.
+For example, the `cs1302-str-list.jar` file contains the package directories and `.class` files for a class called `cs1302.adt.Node` along with a few other things that we will ignore in this homework assignment.

-   If you are in the `cs1302-hw05` directory, then you can use the following command to take a peek into the archive:
+   If you are in the `cs1302-hw05` directory, then you can use the following command to take a peek into the contents of the `.jar` file:

    ```
    $ jar -tf lib/cs1302-str-list.jar